Grumman F9F Panther: US Navy

+Korean War

 The Panther was the primary jet fighter and ground-attack aircraft of both the US Navy and USMC during the Korean War.
-It was the widest used Navy jet fighter of the conflict, cumulatively flying 78,000 sorties.
-F9F-2s, F9F-3s and F9F-5s, as rugged attack aircraft, were able to sustain operations despite being frequently opposed by intense anti-aircraft fire.
-The pilots also appreciated the air conditioned cockpit, which made for a welcome change from the humid environment of piston-powered aircraft.
+It was the most widely used Navy jet fighter of the conflict, cumulatively flying 78,000 sorties for the United Nations Command.
+F9F-2s, F9F-3s, and F9F-5s, as rugged attack aircraft, were able to sustain operations despite being frequently opposed by intense antiaircraft fire.
+The pilots also appreciated the air-conditioned cockpit, which made for a welcome change from the humid environment of piston-powered aircraft.

-On 3 July 1950, Lieutenant, junior grade Leonard H. Plog, of VF-51, flying an F9F-3 scored the first US Navy air victory of the war by shooting down a propeller-powered Yak-9.
+On 3 July 1950, Lieutenant JG Leonard H. Plog, of VF-51, flying an F9F-3, scored the first US Navy air victory of the war by shooting down a propeller-powered Yak-9.

 Despite their relatively low speed, Panther pilots also claimed seven Mikoyan-Gurevich MiG-15s, for the loss of two F9Fs.
-The first MiG-15 was downed on 9 November 1950, by Lieutenant Commander William (Bill) Amen of VF-111 flying an F9F-2B, during a UN Command attack on the Sinuiju bridges, near the mouth of the Yalu River.
+The first MiG-15 was downed on 9 November 1950, by Lieutenant Commander William (Bill) Amen of VF-111 flying an F9F-2B, during an attack on the Sinuiju bridges, near the mouth of the Yalu River.
 Two more MiG-15s were downed on 18 November 1950.

-On 18 November 1952, the American aircraft carrier and three other carriers were operating in the Sea of Japan conducting air strikes against the North Korean city of Hoeryong.
-The group launched four F9F's for a combat patrol near the North Korean border with China.
-The group's leader suffered mechanical problems and returned to the carrier together with his wingman.
-Lt Royce Williams of VF-781, flying off and his wingman continued on the mission.
-They then identified seven Soviet Naval Aviation MiGs heading towards the task force from the Russian mainland.
-The naval commanders therefore ordered the two F9Fs to position themselves between the MiGs and the carrier group.